 When developing your strategy in this regard, consider the following:

-Though it may seem counterintuitive, in-depth explanations of specific technology are probably not in your business’ best interest.
+Though it may seem counterintuitive, in-depth explanations of a specific technology are probably not in your business’ best interest.
 The aim of digital literacy is to boost the overall technical competence of the workforce— this cannot be achieved if too much time, energy, and resources are poured into the mastery of a single practice.

 Instead of focusing efforts on one initiative, figure out how you can increase aptitude across the board.
 Take some time to determine your business’ most pressing needs.
 Where is your company’s digital literacy falling short?
 What skills-teaching would have the most impact today, this week, or even this year?
 Prioritize as best you can.